opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/otel-trace-raw.md

 ## Overview

-This processor completes trace-group-related fields in all incoming Data Prepper span records by state caching the root span information for each `tradeId`.
+The `otel_trace_raw` processor completes trace-group-related fields in all incoming Data Prepper span records by state caching the root span information for each `tradeId`.
 This processor includes the following parameters:

 * `traceGroup`: Root span name
 * `endTime`: End time of the entire trace in International Organization for Standardization (ISO) 8601 format